 In an earlier article we discussed the major differences between focus groups and face-to-face interviews.
-Today we’d like to compare both methodologies and discuss their respective advantages and disadvantages.
+Today we’d like to compare both methodologies and discuss the pros and cons of focus groups vs. interviews.

 Last but not least, the role of the interviewer is usually less important in interviews than in focus groups; the expected bias, if an interviewing guide has been well prepared, will therefore be lower too.